aptima-ai/aptima_framework/docs/ten_framework/ten_testing/for_developers_of_ten_framework.md

-# For Developers of the TEN Framework
+# For Developers of the APTIMA Framework

-The TEN framework includes three types of test suites:
+The APTIMA framework includes three types of test suites:

 * Unit Tests
 * Smoke Tests
 * Integration Tests

-The TEN framework uses `gtest` as the testing framework for unit tests and smoke tests, and `pytest` as the testing framework for integration tests.
+The APTIMA framework uses `gtest` as the testing framework for unit tests and smoke tests, and `pytest` as the testing framework for integration tests.

 ## Unit Tests